 Today, rock gardens exist across the world in a variety of styles.
 Many still mimic alpine landscapes, but you can find gardens of all sorts with unique rock sculptures, landscaping timbers and decorations celebrating various regions of the world.

 If you want to design a rock garden, look no further.
-I’ve put together several ideas, resources, and tips for creating a rock garden in your very own home.
+I’ve put together several rock garden ideas, resources, and tips for creating a rock garden in your very own home.

 How Do You Create A Rock Garden?